NLnetLabs/rpki-doc/source/krill/registering-with-a-parent.rst

 Krill CA -> NIR/RIR Remote CA
 """""""""""""""""""""""""""""

-Registering a Krill CA as a child with a remote Krill CA may require that you log in to and interact with the a parent web portal, e.g.:
+..
+Note:: Registering a Krill CA as a child with a remote Krill CA may require
+          that you log in to and interact with the a parent web portal.

 #.
 In the Krill UI copy/download the :rfc:`8183` Child Request.